Would You Make Less Money To Work In Arizona?

 Prevailing wage is a concept very similar to minimum wage.
 It becomes valid during certain public works projects, matching the wages of the workers to the standard for any federal contracting.

-Recently, an ordinance in Tucson requiring prevailed wages was named illegal, leading to mixed reactions from contractors and workers.
+Recently, an ordinance in Tucson that requires prevailing wages was named illegal, leading to mixed reactions from contractors and workers.

 Pros of Prevailing Wage

-On the side of prevailing wage, are many of the workers across Pima and Maricopa county.
+On the side of prevailing wage are many of the workers across Pima and Maricopa counties.
 They believe that it helps provide a steady wage in a profession that pays anything but steady.
-Those for have noted the effect it has on workers with families, medical bills, and other responsibilities that require a steady paycheck.
+Those who have noted the effect it has on workers with families, medical bills, and other responsibilities that require a steady paycheck.

 Cons of Prevailing Wage

-On the other side, are the contractors.
-Prevailing wage, while easing the mind for workers, causes unnecessary problems for their bosses.
-Higher spending might be required for a project, and creates a uniform pay schedule, killing the idea of a free market, where contractors are able to cut certain budgets to raise wages, or vice versa.
+On the other side are the contractors.
+Prevailing wage, while easing the mind for workers, can cause unnecessary problems for their bosses.
+Higher spending might be required for a project, which creates a uniform pay schedule, thereby eliminating the idea of a free market where contractors can adjust specific budgets to raise wages or vice versa.

-This is a question that cannot be answered by one person alone.
-The issue is complex, and holds pros and cons for both sides, but the goal is to make sure that the entire industry can compromise and continue doing great work.
+This is a question that cannot be answered by a single person.
+The issue is complex and has both pros and cons for both sides, but the goal is to ensure that the entire industry can compromise and continue to do great work.

 [KAWC]